armandofox/armandofox.github.io/_pages/music-theater/1p-lacage.md

 assert who you are:

 <blockquote>
-We face life, though it's sometimes sweet and sometimes bitter Face life, with a little guts and lots of glitter.
+We face life, though it's sometimes sweet and sometimes bitter<br/>
+Face life, with a little guts and lots of glitter.<br/>
 Look under our frocks: girdles and jocks, proving we are what we are.
 </blockquote>